(605)-340-1340

 Compassionate Support & Effective Guidance for South Dakota Families

-At Schlimgen Law Firm we know how difficult it can be to deal with family legal issues.
-Often, there are high stakes and loved ones involved, both of which further complicate these matters.
-If you have any family law needs, it is recommended that you retain the services of a trusted and experienced attorneys to guide you throughout the legal process.
+At Schlimgen Law Firm we know how difficult it can be to deal with family law legal issues.
+Often times, there are high stakes proceedings were the stakes and emotions run high, both of which further complicate these matters.
+If you have any family law needs, you need a trusted and experienced attorney to guide you throughout this legal process that can have tremendous implications.

-Eric is intimately familiar with all aspects of South Dakota family law.
-He is experienced in this practice area, giving him unique insight into its myriad procedures, rules, and laws.
-He can help you make well-informed decisions for your future and family as we navigate you every step of the way.
+We are intimately familiar with all aspects of South Dakota family law.
+We are experienced in this practice area from years of in court experience, providing unique insight into the myriad procedures, rules, laws, and practical implications.
+We can help you make well-informed decisions for your future and family as we navigate with you every step of the way.
 You can rely on us for the personalized and proficient legal services you deserve.

-Schlimgen Law Firm can handle the following matters:
+Schlimgen Law Firm can handle the following "family law" matters:

 Divorce